A personal wealth plan is the foundation for building wealth but many people delay in making one.

 Then write down the very first step toward implementation and act on it within 24 hours.

-This is exactly what I did in 2003 and it has been a successful adventure with many bumps along the way (and a recession, bear market, and early retirement for my husband Larry).
+This is exactly what I did in 2003 and it has been a successful adventure with many bumps along the way (and 2 recessions, bear markets, and early retirement for my husband Larry).

 This led us to research buying local businesses but eventually buying rental real estate instead and also creating online businesses due to their low risk and high income and wealth building potential.

-I also sell covered calls, mostly on dividend stocks as opportunities present themselves.
+I also sell covered calls, mostly on dividend stocks as opportunities present themselves, in addition to investing a tactical asset allocation portfolio.
 Click here to read my post on writing covered calls.

 How to Create a Wealth Plan Summary